MelloMantra/rgp-fileRepo/README.txt

 -------------------------------------------------------------

 To play any game, simply open the RGP Navigator and let it guide you through choosing a game.
+If you don't know what the acronyms used in the Navigator mean, refer to the key below:

+NES: Nintendo Entertainment System (1985)
+GBA: GameBoy Advance (2001)
+GBC: GameBoy Color (1998)
+N64: Nintendo 64 (1996)

 DISCLAIMER: Some programs and/or emulators are only compatible with Windows.
 For programs to work at school, do not remove them